 GARRISON CREEPING FOXTAIL - Not be confused with, and unrelated to, the foxtail family of weeds, Garrison Creeping Foxtail is a long-lived, high quality forage grass that is well adapted to heavy wet soils and will tolerates standing water for extended periods of time.
 Garrison Creeping Foxtail has much better palatability compared to Reed Canarygrass and produces well through the summer months.
 First year seedlings are slow to establish but will fill in to form dense sod by the second or third year.
-Planta recemble Timethy in appearance.
-Can be mixed with a log.
+Plants resemble Timothy in appearance.
+Can be mixed with a legume, such as Alsike or White Dutch Clover.
+Seed 2-3#/Acre ask for current price